-Place thermometers in the return and supply air stream as close to the furnace as possible.
-The thermometer on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings.
+Place temperature measuring device in the return and supply air stream as close to the furnace as possible.
+The device on the supply air side must be shielded from direct radiation from the heat exchanger to avoid false readings.
 Adjust all registers and duct dampers to the desired position and run the furnace for fifteen minutes before taking any temperature readings.
 The temperature rise is the difference between the supply and return air temperatures.